-3.02 SURFACE PREPARATION, GENERAL
+3.04 SURFACE PREPARATION, GENERAL

 - A. The latest revision of the following surface preparation specifications of the Society for Protective Coatings shall form a part of this specification.
 (Note: An element of surface area is defined as any given square inch of surface). - 1.
-Solvent Cleaning (SSPC-SP1): Removal of oil, grease, soil and other contaminants by use of solvents, emulsions, cleaning compounds, steam cleaning or similar materials and methods, which involve a solvent or cleaning action. - 2.
-Hand Tool Cleaning (SSPC-SP2): Removal of loose rust, loose mill scale and other detrimental foreign matter present to degree specified by hand chipping, scraping, sanding and wire brushing. - 3.
-Power Tool Cleaning (SSPC-SP3): Removal of loose rust, loose mill scale and other detrimental foreign matter present to degree specified by power wire brushing, power impact tools or power sanders. - 4.
+Solvent Cleaning (SSPC-SP1): Removal of oil, grease, soil and other contaminants by use of solvents, emulsions, cleaning compounds, steam cleaning or similar materials and methods, which involve a solvent or cleaning action.

+- Hand Tool Cleaning (SSPC-SP2): Removal of loose rust, loose mill scale and other detrimental foreign matter present to degree specified by hand chipping, scraping, sanding and wire brushing. - Power Tool Cleaning (SSPC-SP3): Removal of loose rust, loose mill scale and other detrimental foreign matter present to degree specified by power wire brushing, power impact tools or power sanders. - 4.
 Commercial Blast Cleaning (SSPC-SP6): Blast cleaning until at least two-thirds of each element of surface area is free of all visible residues. - 5.
 Brush-off Blast Cleaning (SSPC-SP7): Blast cleaning to remove loose rust, loose mill scale, and other detrimental foreign matter present to the degree specified. - 6.
 Near-White Blast Cleaning (SSPC-SP10): Blast cleaning to near-white metal cleanliness, until at least ninety-five percent of each element of surface area is free of all visible residues. - 7.
 Power Tool Cleaning to Bare Metal (SSPC-SP11): Power tool cleaning to produce a bare metal surface and to retain or produce a surface profile of at least 1.0 mil. - 8.
-Low Pressure Water Cleaning (SSPC-SP12, LPWC): Low pressure water cleaning at a maximum pressure of 5,000 psi to remove loose rust, loose paint, and other detrimental foreign matter present. - 9.
-Commercial Grade Powertool Cleaning (SSPC-SP15): Powertool cleaning until at least two-thirds of each element of surface area is free of all visible residue. - B. All interior surfaces of tank shall be abrasively blast cleaned to "Near-White Blast Cleaning" in conformance to SSPC's Surface Preparation Specification No. 10 (SSPC-SP10) and a surface profile or anchor pattern of 2 to 3 mils (.002" - .003"). - C. With the exception of the underside of the tank bottom, all exterior surfaces of tank shall be abrasively blast cleaned to "Commercial Blast Cleaning" In conformance to SSPC's
+Brush-Off Water Jet Blast (SSPC-SP12): Low pressure water jet blast at a maximum pressure of 5,000 psi to remove loose rust, loose paint, and other detrimental foreign matter present. - B. Any burrs, weld spatter, sharp edges, corners, or rough welds which would cause difficulty in achieving a defect-free paint system shall be chipped or ground smooth in conformance to NACE Standard RP0178, latest.
+It is not the intent to have the welds or "scars" ground "flush".
+The object of the grinding is to eliminate sharp edges, corners, and overlaps to provide a surface for the application of a uniform thickness of coating or paint without voids or other defects. - C. Abrasive blasting nozzles shall be equipped with "deadman" emergency shut-off nozzles.
+Blast nozzle pressure shall be a minimum of 95 P.S.I. and shall be verified by using an approved nozzle pressure gage at each start-up period or as directed by the District.
+Number of nozzles used during all blast cleaning operations must be sufficient to ensure timely completion of project, subject to designation and approval by District. - D. All blast hose connections shall be tethered and secured to prevent separation during blast cleaning operations, and shall be taped with duct tape prior to pressurizing.
+All taped connections shall be visually inspected for leaks within five minutes after start of blast cleaning operations and at the end of blast cleaning operations.
+Leaking connections shall be immediately repaired to prevent further damage.